-Whilst we often highlight our field work to our supporters, we also have some really exciting on-going programmes that include developing accessible animal welfare resources and support packages.
-One such programme is an exciting learning programme that we aim to launch later this year.
-This extensive programme has been designed to be universally applicable to those wanting to find out more about animal welfare in zoos and aquariums, encouraging participation and engagement on topical welfare issues and practices.
-We are also using this opportunity to continue with our various research programmes that provide evidence based material for our animal welfare resources as well as supporting effective strategy planning for future programmes.
+While we often highlight our field work to supporters, we also have some really exciting non-practical programmes, including developing accessible animal welfare resources and support packages.
+One example is a new learning programme that we aim to launch later this year.
+This extensive programme has been designed to be universally applicable to those wanting to find out more about animal welfare in captive facilities like zoos, aquariums and sanctuaries, and it encourages participation and engagement on topical welfare issues and practices.

-Our team is committed to ensuring all zoos are good zoos.
-Our activities can adapt to these uncertain times, so that we can continue to push forward our projects and create a world where all animals get to live a life worth living.
+Our team is committed to ensuring all zoos and captive wildlife facilities offer their animals the best animal welfare and we will continue to adapt our activities in these uncertain times, to push forward our projects and create a world where all wild animals in captivity can live a life worth living.

 Notes to Editors

 For more information or interview requests please contact Wild Welfare on email@example.com

 Wild Welfare is a global organisation committed to improving animal welfare for captive wild animals.
 By uniting the world’s leading zoos, zoo associations and animal welfare organisations, we build trusting partnerships that help provide long-term solutions to critical wild animal welfare issues.